Argent77/A7-HiddenGameplayOptions/README.md

 This component removes the *Show/Hide* toggle buttons from the cheat menu in PST:EE.
 The cheat menu will always be expanded, just like in the other games.

+#### 7. Remove gray bars from the log window in SoD *(SoD or EET with the SoD GUI)*

+This component remove the annoying horizontal gray bars that are visible on both sides of the log window on the game screen.

 ### Group: Key Bindings